 #1: It Starts With A Phone Call

-Meg’s first step with any new potential brand photography client is to connect with them by phone.
-Getting to know each client is a critical step in creating – not just headshots – but a holistic collection of brand imagery.
-She has chosen to not publish her pricing on her website, because she’s learned that her clients are more likely to invest when they’ve had a voice-to-voice conversation with her.
+Meg’s first step with any new potential personal branding photography client or business owner is to connect with them by phone.
+Getting to know each client or business owner is a critical step in creating – not just headshots – but a holistic collection of personal branding imagery.
+She has chosen to not publish her pricing model on her website, because she’s learned that her clients are more likely to invest when they’ve had a voice-to-voice conversation with her.

 - “Where do you see yourself and your business in the next two to three years?”